CGGMFF/SkyGAN/README.md

  - [x] link to dataset
  - [x] update citation when volume+number are known
  - [ ] maybe link to publication page on CGG website?
- - [ ] StyleGAN3 to SYCL porting: merge to SkyGAN when finished, maybe until then also add a guide how to merge the current version